NBA Rumors: LeBron James-Anthony Davis Lakers Duo Not Scary At All, According To ‘Bleacher Report’s Ric Bucher

 After failing to reach the Western Conference Playoffs for the sixth straight year, the Los Angeles Lakers are expected to be more aggressive in finding superstars who can play alongside LeBron James in the 2019-20 NBA season.
-Magic Johnson may have already resigned as the president of basketball operations, but the Lakers are still highly anticipated to resume their trade negotiations with the New Orleans Pelicans involving All-Star center Anthony Davis in the 2019 NBA offseason.
+Magic Johnson has already resigned as the president of basketball operations, but the Lakers are still highly anticipated to resume their trade negotiations with the New Orleans Pelicans involving All-Star center Anthony Davis in the 2019 NBA offseason.

 Most people believe that the successful acquisition of Anthony Davis will help the Lakers turn things around next season.
-Pairing a player of Davis’ caliber to the best basketball player on the planet, LeBron James, will undeniably make the Lakers a huge headache to any powerhouse teams in the league, even to the reigning NBA champions, Golden State Warriors.
-In a recent appearance on Scoop B Radio Podcast, Ric Bucher of Bleacher Report told Brandon Robinson of Heavy.com that the James-Davis tandem in Los Angeles doesn’t scare him at all.
+Pairing a player of Davis’s caliber with LeBron James will undeniably make the Lakers a huge headache to any powerhouse teams in the league, even to the reigning NBA champion Golden State Warriors.
+In a recent appearance on Scoop B Radio Podcast, Ric Bucher of Bleacher Report told Brandon Robinson of Heavy that the James-Davis tandem in Los Angeles doesn’t scare him at all.

 “Like, I’m not blown away.
 If LeBron and AD get together, that doesn’t scare me.
 One, because, if you’re talking about playing for titles, you need a lot more than that, so if you’re going to get him in the short term, if you’re going to get him for next year, it means you’re gonna have to give up some of the assets, some of the players, some of the talent you have right now, okay?
 That talent isn’t all that great, but even so, how are you going to replace it?
 Where are you going to get the replacement pieces?”